thartl/password-security/readme.txt

 To force strong passwords, set to 3.
 The constant trumps the filter.

+With an active override, password-strength settings under Settings > General are read-only.

 **Override memory**
 Once an override is set up, and a supported password form is loaded, the override value is copied to the database.
-When you deactivate an override, password requirements remain unchanged until you updated the password strength setting under Settings > General.
+When you deactivate an override, password requirements remain unchanged until you update the password strength setting under Settings > General.

 == Installation ==